-You won't find many companies listed in the dictionary as a verb.
-Xerox, once self-styled as "The Document Company," has grown from offering document machines to also providing business process outsourcing (BPO), information technology outsourcing (ITO), and document outsourcing (DO).
+Xerox became a household name by making copies.
+Now it’s trying to copy that success in outsourcing.
+It is transitioning from being “The Document Company” to become a provider of services for corporations’ back offices by providing business process outsourcing (BPO) and document outsourcing (DO).
 Services include customer care and claims filing, infrastructure, cloud computing, application development, managed print services, and document and data management.
 In addition, it remains a leading provider of equipment, including office printers, digital printing systems, and multifunction printers/copiers.
-Xerox serves customers in both the private and public sectors worldwide; the US, however, is its largest market.
+Xerox serves customers in both the private and public sectors worldwide; the US is its largest market.

-Xerox has two main segments that together represent more than 95% of sales: services (BPO, ITO, and DO) and document technology (products, supplies, and related service and financing).
-The company's other, smaller business lines include wide-format systems, GIS network integration, and electronic presentation systems; together they make up nearly 5% of sales.
+Its two main business segments account for more than 97% of Xerox's sales: services (BPO and DO, 54%) and document technology (products, supplies, and related service and financing, 43%).
+The company's other, smaller business lines include wide-format systems, Global Imaging Systems (GIS) network integration, and electronic presentation systems; together they make up about 3% of sales.

-Xerox serves more than 160 countries, with nearly 70% of sales coming from the US, and about 20% from Europe.
+Xerox serves more than 180 countries, with about 67% of sales coming from the US, and about 23% from Europe.
 The company has primary facilities in Canada, France, India, Ireland, Jamaica, Mexico, the Netherlands, Philippines, the UK, and the US.

 Sales and Marketing

 The company markets its products and services by geography, sales channel type, and line of business.
 It complements a network of third-party sales channels, such as resellers and systems integrators, with a large internal global sales team.
-Xerox has about 750 authorized sales agents and some 31,000 technology resellers.
+Xerox has about 5,300 sales professionals and around 31,000 technology resellers.

 Xerox also focuses on vertical markets -- healthcare, transportation, wireless communications, and graphic communications, among them -- where it exploits its years of experience.
 In the healthcare vertical, the company partnered with PatientPoint in early 2014 to help market PatientPoint’s digital check-in and population health management software.
 Also that year it expanded its healthcare research at Xerox research facilities in New York and India.